How does this medication work? What will it do for me?

 Thyroid problems: Some people taking this medication develop changes in the function of their thyroid.
 Symptoms of these changes include increased sweating, rapid heartbeat, weight loss without a change in your diet or amount of exercise you get, or feeling emotional or anxious.
 Contact your doctor if you experience these symptoms.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.
 It is important to use effective birth control while taking this medication.

 Breast-feeding: It is not known if peginterferon beta-1a passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?

 There may be an interaction between peginterferon beta-1a and any of the following: